plandes/deepnlp/README.md

 The usage of this library is explained in terms of two examples:
 * The [Movie Review Sentiment] trained and tested on the [Stanford movie review] and [Cornell sentiment polarity] data sets, which assigns a positive or negative score to a natural language movie review by critics.
+Also see the [Jupyter movie notebook].

 * The [Named Entity Recognizer] trained and tested on the [CoNLL 2003 data set] to label named entities on natural language text.
+Also see the [Jupyter NER notebook].

 ## Attribution

 This project, or example code, uses:
-* [Gensim] for [Glove] and [Word2Vec] word embeddings.
+* [Gensim] for [Glove], [Word2Vec] and [fastText] word embeddings.
-* [Huggingface Transformers] for BERT contextual word embeddings.
+* [Huggingface Transformers] for [BERT] contextual word embeddings.
 * [bcolz] for fast read access to word embedding vectors.
 * [zensols nlparse] for feature generation from [spaCy] parsing.
 * [zensols deeplearn] for deep learning network libraries.